Color flags or selections – which one is better?

 • To map selections of multiple people in a gallery.
 If several people are to express their opinion on a set of files, the color flags often get in the way.
 One file can only have one color flag at the time.
 This means that multiple people using color flags in one gallery will always overwrite each others color flags.
 Therefore, we advise against the use of color flags when working with several people in a gallery.

-When is the best time to use the selection function?
+When is the best time to use the set function?

-picdrop's selection function helps you capture and store multiple views of your clients in a gallery.
+picdrop's set function helps you capture and store multiple views of your clients in a gallery.
 Your clients use them best to set final favorites in a gallery.
-One of the most important things in creating a picture selection is remembering to save and name them.
-Therefore nothing stands in the way of further work with the selection.
+One of the most important things in creating a picture set is remembering to save and name them.
+Therefore nothing stands in the way of further work with the set.

 It is best suited …